Azilal: Culture

 Along with Muslim and national holidays, Azilal residents also celebrate the Amazigh New Year according to the Berber calendar.
 A celebration of the holiday is often held in either a local cultural center or youth center and features reenactments of moments in Amazigh history and the singing of Amazigh pop and folk music.
 For the Amazigh New Year, many families in Azilal prepare couscous with seven vegetables.

-The traditional song and dance, ahaydus, is performed at most weddings and cultural events in Azilal.
+The traditional song and dance, ahidus, is performed at most weddings and cultural events in Azilal.
 This call and response song has also been recorded by Amazigh pop artists and is occasionally played digitally rather than performed.

 Other cultural practices such as saint worship and tribal face tattooing have begun to decline.
 These practices are now seen as sacrilegious by many Moroccans including those in Azilal.
 While the practices themselves are disappearing, facial tattoos can still be seen on older Amazigh women and the remains of shrines for saints are still standing in and around Azilal.